 Here's What To Do If You Forgot To Register To Vote, Because These States Have A Solution

-So, for those who really did miss the deadline and don't have Election Day registration to save the day, there's at least one way you can make up for it: encourage others to vote.
-This year's midterm elections could make or break the United States justice system, and it's up to the public to make sure their voices are heard come Nov.
-6.
+For those who really did miss the deadline and don't have Election Day registration to save the day, there are ways you can make up for it, like encouraging others to vote.
+This year's general election will have repercussions for years to come, and it's never been more crucial to weigh in.

 There are some positive signs ahead of this year's election.
 The most recent national election, the 2018 midterms, saw record voter turnout, with nearly 50% of eligible voters showing up to cast their ballots.
 It was the highest turnout since 1914, per Vox, and leaps and bounds ahead of the measly 36% of voters who turned out in the previous midterm election in 2014.
 If the upward trend continues, 2020 may see an even more groundbreaking, record-making turnout.

 As October comes to a close, it's time to make your voice heard.
 No matter who you're voting for, your vote matters — so get out there and cast it!

 Your voice matters.
 So does your vote.
 Make sure both are heard and counted in the 2020 election by registering to vote right now.

 This article was originally published on